Hrithik Roshan Reacts To Super 30 Success & Several Memes Over His Look In The Film

 "But I am glad that I took these calls.
 It is because of them that we are in a better place today.
 So, I would just say that all's well that ends well."

-Hrithik also reacted to several memes that went viral over his look in Super 30.
+Hrithik also reacted to the several memes that went viral over his look in Super 30.
 However, the actor rather took all the memes in a positive way and said, "Some of the memes are actually very creative and funny.
 So, I enjoy them too."

-On the work front, Hrithik will be next seen in War, alongside Tiger Shroff.
+On the work front, Hrithik will be next seen in 'War' alongside Tiger Shroff.
 Rumours are also rife that he might do the remake of Satte Pe Satta.
-When Hrithik was probed about the same, he said, "I am a huge fan of Mr Bachchan so whenever I will get a chance to step into his shoes, I'd be super excited."
+When Hrithik was probed about the same, he said, "I am a huge fan of Mr Bachchan, so whenever I will get a chance to step into his shoes, I'd be super excited."

 He further added, "As for Satte Pe Satta remake, those are only reports as of now.
 When I sign my next film, I will tell the world about it.
 Until then, everything you hear is only a rumour."